ibm-cloud-docs/ContinuousDelivery/idra_publish_test.md

 In the example script, the `idra` command with the `--publishtestresult` flag specifies that the script uploads results.
 The `--filelocation` flag indicates the location of the test results file relative to the root directory of the job.
 The `--type` flag indicates the type of test result.

-The following example script runs tests and then uploads Mocha results and Istanbul code coverage results to {{site.data.keyword.DRA_short}}:
+The following example script runs tests and then uploads Mocha results to {{site.data.keyword.DRA_short}}:

 ```text
 # Add user api key to stage environment variable as a secured property